iugabogdan98/veirdion-task/README.md

 I will save both the failed req and successful ones in the output folder, for future reference.

 ## Step 2:

+Now that I have the data, I will save it in output/successful_scrapes.csv to have it saved as a base for the search service.
+Now everytime we start the service, it will parse the data from both csv files and merge them into a single searchable JSON array of company details.

+The dataset is small enough to use in-memory solutions, as opposed starting an ElastricSearch instance.
+I will use minisearch, a simple but complete solution that I can fine tune to search the data by trial and error.
+In a large data set, I would use ElasticSearch, as it's more robust and scalable, but in this case it feels like trying to hit kill a fly with a bazooka.
+Cool in theory, but expensive.

+The boosts in my search are:

+- domain name: the most important, as it's a unique identifier
+- company all names, second most important, as it's really leading to a good result
+- phone number, facebook : given the noise and, I will boost just them a little

+Not much else, keep it a bit fuzzy, use OR to have felixiblity in the search.

+The results are satisfying, I will publish them (testing the api with the recomended input) in the root of the project in.

+Results :

+- 108 requests: all the data independent and the request with all the data combined.
+- 12 red -> returned other result rather what was expected
+- 10 orange -> fuzzy data, put in there to show the flexibility of the search
+- The rest returned the expected result !!! :D

+Full analysis in the file **API_RESULTS.pdf**

+STEP 3: